 - A twinge or pain on either side of the ovaries (usually right when the egg is released)

-Ovulation Predictor Kits
+4. Ovulation Predictor Kits

 These kits will give you definite positive results or negative results.

-The directions were clear and I always got a positive result before ovulation.
+There are many ovulation test kits out there… I personally found success with these Pregmate strips.
+The directions were clear, and I always got a positive result before ovulation.

 Plus, when used as directed, you could be using 2-3 strips a day as you get closer to your ovulation date, so they are very easy on the wallet compared to other tests.

-It might be difficult to tell if something is positive, negative, or somewhere in between.
+One of the drawbacks to testing kits with a control and test line is it might be difficult to tell if something is positive, negative, or somewhere in between.

-If you want to take the guesswork out completely you can buy a digital ovulation predictor kit (OPK).
+If you want to take the guesswork out completely, you can buy a digital ovulation predictor kit (OPK).
 These kits will tell you when you are about to ovulate.

 For all OPK tests, ovulation will happen within 36 hours of receiving a positive test.